ubukawa/maebashi/source.rst

 source
 ================

-There are 34 style layers.
+There are 18 source views/tables.
 (Lower layer in json comes upper in the map.)

 List of Source Layers